kitchoi/packaway/examples/test_and_trace/README.rst

-"""
-This is the top-level package of a distribution.
+This is a project for experimenting with packaging patterns.
-Imagine there was a setup.py here.

 Story
 =====